kapin-k/DNA-DEMO-DEPLOY/README.md

     react-native bundle --entry-file index.js --platform ios --dev false --bundle-output ios/main.jsbundle --assets-dest ios
     ```

-**The following steps are for deploying it on a local machine, if you choose to go ahead with AWS Deployment, please skip this section and move to DEPLOYMENT section.
-If you chose to deploy it on a local machine, please keep in mind that the IP address of the local host needs to be translated to a domain, without which the app won't connect to server**
+**The following steps are for deploying it on a local machine, if you choose to go ahead with AWS Deployment, please skip this section and move to DEPLOYMENT section.**

 1. **Setting up Smarten-Demo app server**